Arjun Ray (general): Army

-Arjun Ray was commissioned into the 8th Battalion of the Kumaon Regiment on 09th February 1964.
+Arjun Ray was commissioned into the 8th Battalion of the Kumaon Regiment on 9 February 1964.
 As a young officer, he participated in the 1965 and 1971 Indo-Pakistan Wars.
-Later, he was selected to attend the Scientific Reorientation Course at Shrivenham, England; and the British Army Staff College at Camberley.
+Later, he was selected to attend the Scientific Reorientation Course in Shrivenham, England; and the British Army Staff College at Camberley.
 He holds an Master's degree in Defence Studies from the University of Madras and is a graduate of the Higher Command Course and the National Defence College, New Delhi.

 Before commanding a mechanized brigade on the Western Front, he was posted in London as the Deputy Military Advisor from 1986 to 1989.
 During this tenure, as a member of the International Institute for Strategic Studies, and the Royal United Services Institution, he was an active participant in international seminars and symposiums on international security.

 The General's command assignments have been varied: from armoured units and formations – 13 Mechanized Infantry Battalion, 39 Mechanized Brigade and 33 Armored Division, to commanding 14 Corps at high altitudes in Ladakh.
 For distinguished command of his battalion and brigade, he was awarded the Commendation Card of the Chief of the Army Staff and the Vishisht Seva Medal, respectively.

 Immediately after graduating from the National Defence College, he served as the Brigadier General Staff in 15 Corps in the Kashmir Valley.
 It was during this period that he wrote his first book, Kashmir Diary, The Psychology of Militancy.
 Thereafter, he was promoted to the rank of Major General, and was responsible for tactical training of company, squadron and battery commanders in the Junior Command Wing at the College of Combat, Mhow.

 Soon after this instructional assignment, he was given the command of the 33 Armored Division (October 1996 to March 1998).
 From instructional to command assignments, the General was side-stepped as a Major General to head Doctrine in Headquarters Army Training Command (ARTRAC), between March 1998 to June 2000.
 This was an excellent opportunity to be part of a team that was evolving war doctrine for the 21st century, including strategies and structures for higher defence organizations.

 At the time of the Kargil War (June to August 1999), the General was selected by the Army Chief to lead the information campaign, including media relations, on behalf of the Army.

 On 12 June 2000, he was promoted to the rank of Lieutenant General, and given command of the newly raised 14 Corps in Ladakh.
 Its troops were deployed at the Line of Control opposite Pakistan, and the Line of Actual Control in Western Tibet.